WVURAIL/dspira/_posts/2020-08-05-MakingWavesFourier.md

 categories: ['Digital Signal Processing']
 order: 2
 meta_description: "Build complex waves by adding sine and cosine signals.
 Use this classroom activity to explore Fourier series and how waveforms are formed."
+equipment: "GNU Radio for the flowgraph activity, or the linked worksheet for the paper exercise.
+No receiver is needed."
+preparation: "Choose the software or paper route.
+Review sine waves before combining harmonics."
 ---

 To access the classroom activity click on the following link: